ITV News: 2006–2009

 On 16 January 2006, to reflect the launch of the new ITV logo, ITV News revamped with a teal-coloured look.
-The music (entitled "World Agenda") was remixed to become slightly 'heavier', and new opening titles were made based around the famous Big Ben clock face.
+The music 'World Agenda' was remixed to become slightly 'heavier', called 'Global Headlines', and new opening titles were made based around the famous Big Ben clock face.
 A specially made VR view of the ITN atrium now adorned the "Theatre of News" screen (an earlier version had been used for ITV's Election 2005 a year previously).
-In November 2006, the teal-colours of the name-strap designs and other on-screen graphics – including the atrium design – were replaced with blue.
+On 13 November 2006, as part of ITV1's major overhaul, the teal-colours of the name-strap designs and other on-screen graphics – including the atrium design – were replaced with blue.
 The teal-coloured opening titles and stings remained unchanged.

 In April 2007 ITN announced that ITV had awarded it a 6-year contract to produce ITV News, at a cost of £250 million.
 However, ITN announced that the new budget meant it would have to cut staff despite already operating on a smaller budget than its two main rivals BBC News and Sky News.

 On 2 December 2007, ITV News and the ITV regional newsrooms switched from the traditional 4:3 format to 16:9 widescreen.

 In 2007, ITV plc's newly appointed chairman Michael Grade was reported as saying that the axing of the original News at Ten was "the worst mistake ITV ever made"; not long afterwards, plans were made for the famous bulletin to return to ITV.
-News at Ten returned on 14 January 2008, with a revised version of the original theme tune, presented by Trevor McDonald (temporarily, until November of that year, after which point Mark Austin took over) and former Sky News presenter Julie Etchingham.
+News at Ten returned on 14 January 2008, with a revised version of the original theme tune (which was called 'World Report'), presented by Trevor McDonald (temporarily, until November of that year, after which point Mark Austin took over) and former Sky News presenter Julie Etchingham.
 The studio contained a VR view over night-time London (with an outline of the Big Ben clockface superimposed on top), with dark blue and black being the primary colour scheme; VR glass 'sheets' also provided News at Ten logos on them.